Losing Sleep (Chris Young song)

-"Losing Sleep" is a song do-written and recorded by American country music artist Chris Young.
+"Losing Sleep" is a song co-written and recorded by American country music artist Chris Young.
 It was released on May 29, 2017 as the first single from his 2017 album of the same name.
 Young co-wrote this song with Chris DeStefano and Josh Hoge, and assisted Corey Crowder in production.

 Critical reception

 Billy Dukes of Taste of Country was somewhat critical of the song's arrangement, but wrote that the song is "sonically edgy and lyrically pointed," and that Young's performance comes across as "sincere."
 In a review of the similarly titled album, Matt Bjorke of Roughstock complimented the song's structure, writing that the juxtaposition of the "relaxed" verses and "frantic" chorus "is part of what makes the song work as well as it does and why it’s the anchor for this record."
 Jim Casey of Nash Country Daily wrote that the song falls in Young's "sexy-song wheelhouse" and praised the radio-friendly production.